Aubrey Independent School District

 Aubrey Independent School District is a public school district based in Aubrey, Texas (USA).
-In addition to Aubrey, the district also serves the city of Krugerville and a portion of Cross Roads and Providence Village.
+In addition to Aubrey, the district also serves the city of Krugerville and a portion of Cross Roads and Providence Village, along with a small portion of Little Elm.
 The district operates one high school, Aubrey High School.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $539,782,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.050 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).